As part of our $1 million commitment to Sunshine Coast health services, Wishlist offers a research grant round.

 - Facilitate collaborative partnerships between government, non-government and research sectors in Queensland.

-Category 1: Experienced Researcher – Projects will be funded to a maximum of $50,000 and may extend to two years.
+- Category 1: Experienced Researcher.
+Projects will be funded to a maximum of $50,000 and may extend to three years.

 Please note: Researchers who been succesful in securing funding through the Wishlist Research Grant scheme must now fill in a progress report along with a final report.